-We run free 'childminding for you' sessions, where we can give you information that will help you decide whether childminding is the right career for you.
+We run free 'childminding for you' sessions.
+They provide information to help you decide whether childminding is the right career for you.
 Have a look at our information leaflet to find out when our next session is.

 If you want to attend one of the sessions, call the Families Information Service on 0800 0345 340.
-Once you've attended the session, if you decide you want to go into childminding, we'll invite you to come along to another course before you register as a childminder.
+Once you've attended the session, we'll invite you to come along to another course before you register as a childminder.
 You'll be expected to attend for a total of 20 hours over a ten week period.